-Neuroscience and Education was the first graduate program in the country to focus on the educational and clinical implications of recent advances in understanding brain-behavior relationships.
-One objective of the multi-disciplinary program is to prepare a new kind of specialist: a professional with dual preparation able to bridge the gap between research underlying brain, cognition, and behavior, and the problems encountered in schools and other applied settings.
-A second objective is to provide rigorous training and relevant experiences that would allow students to further their knowledge and make links between neuroscience, cognition, education, and clinical practice.
-The M.S. program is intended for professionals and non-professionals alike who would like to acquire knowledge in fields related to neuroscience and to participate in ongoing research, educational, or clinical practice.
-Graduates from the program may continue in their respective areas of professional specialization, while others develop careers in research settings or apply to doctoral programs for further study.
+Our program is aimed at bridging the gap between research into the neural underpinnings of cognition and behavior, and the problems encountered in schools and other applied settings.
+We provide rigorous training and relevant experiences that allow students to further their knowledge and make links between neuroscience, cognition, education, and clinical practice.
+Program graduates follow diverse career paths: some continue as dually-prepared specialists in their respective areas of professional expertise, while others develop careers in research settings or industry; still others go on to medical or research doctoral programs for further study.

 The program of study for the M.S. in Neuroscience and Education offers a systematic sequence of courses within the neurosciences.

 The Foundations sequence and the Core Courses provide a thorough introduction to the neural bases of behavior and relating neuroscience to educational and clinical fields

 Courses in research and methods orient students to scientific reasoning and practical skills needed in in behavioral and brain-based research